TitusCF/crossfire-server/README.rst

 * Support for dynamically loaded libraries.
 Most modern operating systems should have it.
 This is needed for server plugins.

-* Python 2.6 or later - this is needed for the Crossfire Python plugin (CFPython) and is *highly* recommended.
+* Python 3 - this is needed for the Crossfire Python plugin (CFPython) and is *highly* recommended.
 Most maps, quests, and NPCs will not work without it.